 Chapter 7 Bankruptcy is the most common type of bankruptcy filing for consumers.
-It allows individuals, married couples, and even companies to eliminate (or “discharge”) most kinds of unsecured debt.
+It allows individuals, married couples, and even companies to eliminate – or “discharge” – most kinds of unsecured debt.

 Secured debts such as home and auto loans work a bit differently, though.
 When filing for Chapter 7 Bankruptcy, debtors must present a Statement of Intentions regarding these secured debts.
 The statement indicates how each individual debt will be handled out of several possible options.
 The first option is to surrender the collateral on the debt in exchange for “full” payment status of the debt.
 Second, the debtor can redeem the collateral, allowing them to pay a lump-sum equivalent to the collateral.
-The third option is to “reaffirm” on secured debt.
-A reaffirmation agreement essentially restores the original relationship between debtor and lender.
+The third option is to “reaffirm” secured debt.
+A reaffirmation agreement restores the original relationship between the debtor and the lender.

 How a Reaffirmation Agreement Works

 If a debtor chooses to reaffirm a debt, this plan must be clearly articulated in the Statement of Intentions associated with their Chapter 7 filing.
 As part of the reaffirmation agreement, creditors of secured debt must present mandatory disclosures about the loan, including monthly payment, interest rate, balance, and description of the collateral.
 Only the creditor can access all the information required to present this aspect of the reaffirmation agreement.
 Once this information is collected and both parties – the creditor and debtor – have signed the reaffirmation agreement, most repayment arrangements are identical or similar to the original loan terms.

 What is the procedure for a Reaffirmation Agreement?

 - A reaffirmation agreement is drafted: Once it is prepared and submitted, it will move to a bankruptcy judge, and a hearing will be scheduled for the reaffirmation agreement.